Ed Reardon's Week: Ed's current life

-Ed teaches a screenwriting class, held weekly at the local sports centre.
-This adult education group spends a lot of time giving him advice and making comments about his general lack of achievement, between complaints about being forced to watch his Tenko episode endlessly (an in-joke as one of the class is played by Stephanie Cole, who had a leading role in Tenko).
-Ed also plays in a Dixieland jazz band called The Bayou Boys with his more successful friends, his instrument of choice being the jug.
-In the first episode Jaz sits in with them on trumpet, making Ed's contribution seem anaemic by comparison.
+Ed taught a screenwriting class from Series 1 to 15, held weekly at the local sports centre, although this ended when the students all realised their assets and emigrated.
+This adult education group spent a lot of time giving him advice and making comments about his general lack of achievement, between complaints about being forced to watch his Tenko episode endlessly (an in-joke, as one of the class was played by Stephanie Cole, who had a leading role in Tenko).
+Ed also played in a Dixieland jazz band called The Bayou Boys with his more successful friends, his instrument of choice being the jug.
+In the first episode, Jaz sits in with them on trumpet, making Ed's contribution seem anaemic by comparison.

 Ed has lived in a one-bedroom flat with his cat Elgar in Berkhamsted, in the borough of Dacorum, Hertfordshire, ever since he sold his London home after a messy divorce.
 This is described as "living at the cutting edge, or to be more accurate, "above The Cutting Edge", as he has a flat over a hairdressing salon of this name."

 Ed was seen heading into surgery for coronary bypass (necessitated by his lifelong affair with "beer and baccy" and mature cheddar cheese) at the end of the second series, with Felix on the one hand, abetted by Jaz, pushing him to start on a new novel for Jaz to film ("Put plenty of cricket in it." says Felix) while Ping is urging him to commit to Pet Peeves 2, the fee for which will be needed to pay his hospital bill.

 At the end of the first series (Ep.
 5), a blossoming romance with a young woman of similar temperament was cruelly dashed by her allergy to cats, dander from which could be found in Ed's beard.
 At the end of the fourth series Ed became involved with the popular novelist Mary Potter (Sally Grace), spending several nights a week with her by the start of the fifth series, though by the end of the seventh series he had rekindled an old romance with Fiona (Jenny Agutter).
 By Series 12 his romantic focus had moved to his agency colleague, Maggie (Pippa Haywood).

 Humour

-Much humour comes from Ed's rants and inability to stop himself getting carried away in his angry tirades, often triggered by learning that somebody younger than him is proving more successful (such as the author of Eats, Shoots and Leaves, Lynne Truss; one tirade follows Ed receiving several copies of the book as gifts for his birthday and working out how much in royalties Truss will have received because of the book sales).
+Much humour comes from Ed's rants and inability to stop himself from getting carried away in his angry tirades, often triggered by learning that somebody younger than him is proving more successful (such as the author of Eats, Shoots and Leaves, Lynne Truss; one tirade follows Ed receiving several copies of the book as gifts for his birthday and working out how much in royalties Truss will have received because of the book sales).
 Underlying this however, are observations of the injustices and stupidities ("sheer asininity") of modern life.

 Writers

-Ed Reardon is played by actor Christopher Douglas, who also co-writes the series with Andrew Nickolds.
+Ed Reardon is played by actor Christopher Douglas, who also co-wrote the series with Andrew Nickolds.

 A spin-off book was published in November 2005.